wassname/LoRA_are_lie_detectors/research_log.md

 - reconstruction %

-AH!
+:bug: AH!
 I can't sigmid with emved only as everything is >0?

-bug we are still predicting whether the adapter is more true, not just if it's true? not ideal lol
+:bug: A! we are still predicting whether the adapter is more true, not just if it's true? not ideal lol

 # I need a quick probe train...

-new pl
+I'll have a mode to reload the ae I guess

+- [ ] check balance